keithcurbelo/kc_site/README.md

 ## My website

-This project was created to spike a the ApostropheCMS tool.
+This project was created to spike ApostropheCMS tool.

 #### Getting Started